Categories

 Widespread ignorance of or indifference to the requirements represents a significant risk.
 It exposes an organisation to reputational damage and the possibility of legal action.

-WCAG 2.0 Level AA standard
+WCAG 2.0 Level AA standard and beyond

 Publishing an accessible website requires building it to meet specific standards, then writing the content to meet those standards.